cbonoz/cortx22/README.md

 The server should now be running on port 3001.

+You can also create a bucket in your conncted CortX instance using the command:
+`yarn create`

 #### Verifying the end to end connection

 If the front end is able to successfully connect to your running CortX or S3 instance, you should see a 'Connected' indicator here with the ability to select a bucket from the dropdown here:

 <img src="./img/connected.png" width=600/>

+After this you're ready to use FreeSheet as an interface to S3 and IPFS!

 ## How we built it